Pylons/pyramid/docs/narr/views.rst

 or instances with interface declarations that refer to this interface.

-To attach an interface to a model *class*, you define the interface and use the ``zope.interface.implements`` function to associate the interface with the class.
+To attach an interface to a model *class*, you define the interface and use the :func:`zope.interface.implements` function to associate the interface with the class.

 .. code-block:: python
    :linenos: